ignaciomercado4/ignaciomercado4/README.md

 # Hello!
 I'm Ignacio

 I'm an enthusiastic developer that likes to use contemporary technology to create creative and useful solutions.
 I work as a freelance developer and code for fun.

 ---

 ## About me
 - **I code with:** JavaScript, Node.js, Express.js, Astro, React.js, Handlebars, TailwindCSS, Cypress.io.
-- **I also know how use:** PHP, Laravel, jQuery
+- **I also know how to use:** PHP, Laravel, jQuery
+- **Extras:** Linux, C++.

 ---